Kishan-Patel-dev/GenAI/README.md

 Our 2025 new course is currently open for registration!
 Learn more and register here: https://rsvp.withgoogle.com/events/google-generative-ai-intensive_2025q1

 Welcome to our 5-Day Gen AI Intensive Course with Google!
-This was a live event from November 11-15, 2024, now made available as a self-paced learning guide for anyone interested in learning more about the fundamental technologies and techniques behind Generative AI.
+This was a live event from 31st March to 4 April 2025, now made available as a self-paced learning guide for anyone interested in learning more about the fundamental technologies and techniques behind Generative AI.

 ## 📚 What's covered:
 - **Day 1: 🤖 Foundational Models & Prompt Engineering** - Explore the evolution of LLMs, from transformers to techniques like fine-tuning and inference acceleration.
 Get trained with the art of prompt engineering for optimal LLM interaction.